 The Touch of Genius Prize for Innovation was developed to inspire an innovator to continue the promotion of braille literacy for blind and deafblind people worldwide.

-Whatever your idea - whether a tactile-based technology project, a viable braille teaching technique, a way to inspire pre-school braille learners, or a braille writing instrument - we want to hear from you.
+What type of innovation would inspire even Louis Braille himself?
+Whatever your idea - whether a tactile-based technology project, a viable braille teaching software, a way to inspire pre-school braille learners through tactile hardware, or braille hardware for the community - we want to hear from you.

 The Touch of Genius Prize for Innovation has attracted innovators from all over the world in the fields of education, technology, engineering, tactile graphics, and general literacy.
 This is the only prize to foster and reward innovation and offers a direct and compelling incentive for researchers, teachers and the like to support literacy efforts for blind people.
 Click here to view past award winners.